oosei25/daily-weather-workflow/README.md

 - Open your n8n editor.
 - In the top navigation bar, click the three dots (ellipsis) in the upper-right corner.
 - Select Import from File from the dropdown menu.
-- Choose the workflow's JSON file from your computer and open it to import
+- Choose the [workflow's JSON file](src/daily-weather-workflow_sanitized.json) from your computer and open it to import

 ### Run (Daily)

-- Enable workflow
+- Enable workflow by following above config
 - Daily Trigger runs automatically using the default input config (cities + unit + recipient)

 ![output](img/daily_trigger_3.png)